Why You Should Write Quality Content?

-Before writing content it is imperative to know why the quality of the content matters?
+Before writing content, it is imperative to know why the quality of the content matters and why you should write only high-quality content?
 Written content is the prime requisite for anyone, who wants to connect digitally regardless of the content format.
 Even the video content and audio form of content must be supported by some written content.

 For example, if you are writing a parenting blog, obviously parents are your target audience.
 However, the demographics may vary.
 Is it about the new parents or the parents of teenage children?
 All of this is part of deciding your purpose and reaching the right audience.
 What purpose will it serve for parents?
 Are you sharing knowledge or your experience?
 How will the parents be benefitted from your blog?